- Publications and resources

 In Australia and many other countries, the language is English.

-If you hold an aviation ELP, you do not need to hold a general ELP.
+If you hold an aviation ELP, you do not need to obtain a General English Language Proficiency (GELP) assessment.

-What is general ELP?
+What is GELP?
 Is it the same as aviation ELP?

-You can meet the general ELP requirement in one of two ways.
-You can either undertake a formal general ELP assessment, or attend an interview and provide suitable evidence of your English language proficiency.
+You can obtain a GELP assessment in one of two ways.
+You can either undertake a formal GELP assessment or attend an interview and provide suitable evidence of your English language proficiency.

 Have the rules for English language proficiency changed?